“COVID-19 is the biggest challenge to policing since the Second World War”.– Richard Walton, former Metropolitan Police officer.

 There have already been several reports of theft and vandalism on homes, schools, restaurants and supermarkets within only the first week of lockdown.

 Times of change & uncertainty require practical and viable physical security solutions.
-Identifying risks and executing countermeasures are essential tasks for property owners/managers.
+Identifying risks and securing property during lockdown are essential tasks for owners/managers.

 INSIGHTS AND TIPS ON PHYSICAL SECURITY DURING LOCKDOWN